beardymcjohnface/beardymcjohnface.github.io/_posts/2021-05-06-manage-files-permutations.md

 ```

 The only other issue is populating the samples' folders with the pipeline's input files.
 I did this using symlinks for
-the pipeline inputs, which are in a directory called 'reads'.
-Linking the pipeline inputs into the sample folders makes
+the pipeline inputs, which were all dumped in a directory called 'reads'.
+Linking the pipeline inputs into the sample
-writing rules very simple (like in the rule 'map' above).
-You can do this in the Snakefile:
+folders makes writing rules very simple (like in the rule 'map' above).
+To do the symlinks in the Snakefile:

 ```python
 SAMPLES, = glob_wildcards(os.path.join('reads', '{sample}_R1.fastq.gz'))